Skip to Main Content

 The Story

-San Pedro, California was a hotbed of IWW activity during the 1910s and early 1920s.
-IWW efforts to organize workers were often met with violence by individuals and organizations that saw them as a threat.
+San Pedro, California, emerged as a significant center of IWW activity during the 1910s and early 1920s.
+The IWW's earnest attempts to organize workers in the region were frequently met with violent opposition from individuals and organizations that viewed them as a threat.

-In June 1924, the Ku Klux Klan attacked the members of the San Pedro IWW at their meeting hall during a benefit for two workers killed in a railroad accident.
-The KKK beat many of the 300 members; kidnapped, tarred, and feathered others; destroyed the meeting hall, and scalded two children by burning them with a pot of coffee.
+In a distressing episode in June 1924, the Ku Klux Klan launched a vicious attack on the members of the San Pedro IWW at their meeting hall.
+This brutal incident occurred during a benefit event intended to commemorate two workers who tragically lost their lives in a railroad accident.
+The KKK assault left many of the 300 IWW members severely beaten, while others were kidnapped, tarred, feathered, and the meeting hall was destroyed.
+Two children, May Sundsted and Andrew Kruglis, were scalded when a pot of coffee was used to harm them.

-The two children--May Sundsted and Andrew Kruglis--were hospitalized for their burns and this collection includes photographs of them with handwritten notes on the back from photographer E. F. Moffett.
+May Sundsted and Andrew Kruglis, the young victims of the attack, had to be hospitalized for the burns they sustained.
+This collection includes photographs of these children, complete with handwritten notes on the back, provided by the photographer, E. F. Moffett.

 Poetry